To learn more about recent developments with the EU-U.S. Privacy Shield Framework, click here.

 - Data processor is the party that processes personal data on behalf of the data controller;

-- Data subject is the identifiable, natural person whose personal data is at issue; and
+- Data subject is the identified or identifiable natural person whose personal data is at issue; and

 - Personal data is any information relating to the data subject.